Urban Forestry Management Program

 BACKGROUND

-The City of Tarpon Springs has been awarded a grant from Florida Department of Agriculture and Consumer Services (FDACS) and Florida Forest Service, to create, monitor, and fully implement a Tarpon Springs Urban Forestry Program.
+The City of Tarpon Springs has been awarded several grants to create, monitor, and fully implement a Tarpon Springs Urban Forestry Program and street tree inventory.

-An Urban Forestry Program is an action plan that provides the City detailed information, recommendations and resources needed to effectively and proactively manage public trees.
+An Urban Forestry Master Plan is an action plan that provides the City detailed information, recommendations and resources needed to effectively and proactively manage public trees.

 City of Tarpon Springs Municipal Arborist, Shannon Brewer, will oversee the successful completion and implementation of the program!